Robot Modeling

 - Other joints can be created by locating multiple joints at the same location.
 For example: a universal joint is two co-located

-joints.
+continuousjoints.
 Creating such joints may require using "dummy" links that lack inertial, visualization, or collision properties. - There are many optional tags.
 The

-tag is only used by thepr2_controller_manager
+<safety_controller>tag is only used by thepr2_controller_managerand theros_controlpackages.

 - Has a